hands-on-cloud/hands-on.cloud/hugo/content/The Ultimate Guide - Real-world use-cases for AWS Lambda/index.md

 Some of the most common problems, which AWS Lambda helps to solve:

-* Data normalization
+* Data normalization.
-* Doing ETL transformations
+* Doing ETL transformations.
-* Merging data from several data sources
+* Merging data from several data sources.
-* Converting/transforming data by the destination requirements
+* Converting/transforming data by the destination requirements.
-* Adding metadata to the ingested data
+* Adding metadata to the ingested data.

 The major benefit of using Lambda integration with Kinesis is almost unlimited scalability.

 Lambda and Kinesis helps you to transform the data from the following producers:

-* Kinesis enabled applications on your EC2 instances
+* Kinesis enabled applications on your EC2 instances.
-* Mobile applications
+* Mobile applications.
-* Web applications
+* Web applications.
-* IoT devices
+* IoT devices.

 More information: [100 Days of DevOps — Day 41-Real-Time Apache Log Analysis using Amazon Kinesis and Amazon Elasticsearch Service](https://medium.com/@devopslearning/100-days-of-devops-day-41-real-time-apache-log-analysis-using-amazon-kinesis-and-amazon-f3b506626681).

-## Serverless CRON Jobs
+## Serverless CRON Jobs.

 CRON jobs are a common practice to automate routine IT operations in the cloud.
 Cloud CRON can save a lot of time and effort in managing distributed environments.
 [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) integrated with AWS Lambda help you to achieve this goal.